benjamingwynn/marvel-miui4/README.txt

-Build from NEXUS S port, booting now.
+Build from NEXUS S port.

 Cook it yourself in dsixda kitchen.
+Add themes folder in data/system and give it permissions: rwxrwxrwx